seL4/website/About/FAQ.md

 In terms of executable code size, on the 64-bit RISC-V architecture, the single-core kernel compiles into about 138 KiB.
 Its RAM size is about 162 KiB, which includes code, static data and the stack.
-Meta-data for user mode processes, including address spaces (page tables), thread-control blocks, capability storage etc, will add to this.
-(But note that in seL4's memory-management model, such dynamic memory must be supplied to the kernel by user mode code.)
+Meta-data for user-mode processes, including address spaces (page tables), thread-control blocks, capability storage etc, will add to this.
+(But note that in seL4's memory-management model, such dynamic memory must be supplied to the kernel by user-mode code.)

 ### I want to know more about seL4 functionality, design, implementation, philosophy